Climbing Mount Shasta Will Level Up Your Mountaineering

 The fundamentals of roping up include how to tie knots, thinking about how many and how far apart people should be on the rope for different situations within glacier travel, and scenario planning.
 For the rescuers, team members need to know how to use their ice axe skills to protect the fallen member, and how to get them out.

-Building the base to get to the top
+Building the climbing base to get to the top of Mount Shasta

 Put all that together and you’re ready for summit day!
 A typical attempt begins not too long after midnight with the aim of being at the peak just after sunrise.
 These alpine starts are common for many large mountains because snow and ice are the most stable and reliable at night, reducing the risk of rock fall or a snow bridge collapsing.